Get in Touch

 • Network topology

-• Configuring the number of nodes per layer
+• The number of nodes in each layer

 4. Understanding Support Vector Machines